An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 We once again follow the process summarized in Figure \ref{fig:decision-process}.
 Regarding the system of PDEs (I1), Eq. \ref{eq:vof-sum} is simply an algebraic constraint and thus can be calculated in a simple postprocessing step.
 Thus, \ref{eq:vof-sum} is not a governing equation in the sense of a PDE and $\alpha_2$ will consequently not be considered an independent variable, as detailed in section \ref{sec:pde-classification}.
 We are then left to solve a single scalar advection equation for $\alpha_1$.

 Proceeding in the flow chart, we next classify the hardware scales within P1.
-Here we find that the last hardware configuration listed in Table \ref{tab:advection-hardware} necessitates the use of schemes that are tailored for high parallelism, as the given amount of 128 processes is above the specified regime where the use of parallelelizable algorithms are worthwile using.
+Here we find that the last hardware configuration listed in Table \ref{tab:advection-hardware} necessitates the use of schemes that are tailored for high parallelism, as the given amount of 128 processes is above the specified regime where the use of parallelizable algorithms is worthwhile using.
 Therefore, this configuration should be run using a Discontinuous Galerkin Method.
 For both other configurations using 8 and 18 processes, this does not apply.
-Continuing with process P2, we find that the given problem does only exhibit one length scale and thus this criterion for parallelism can be omitted.
+Continuing with process P2, we find that the given problem only exhibits one length scale and thus this criterion for parallelism can be omitted.
 Thus, we arrive at decision D1 and find that for the problem statement involving the largest of the three computing architectures, the use of the Discontinuous Galerkin Method is advised.

 For the remaining two configurations, we can proceed by classifying the PDE according to process P3.
-With the temporal derivative and gradient as the only differential operators, Eq. \ref{eq:advection-strong} is a first order PDE.
+With the temporal derivative and gradient as the only differential operators, Eq. \ref{eq:advection-strong} is a first-order PDE.
 The advection velocity vector $\underline{u}$ has constant and real components.
-Thus, in accordance with section \ref{sec:pde-classification}, we find that the advection equation presented here is hyperbolic and proceed with the right branch of the flow chart after decision D2.
+Thus, following section \ref{sec:pde-classification}, we find that the advection equation presented here is hyperbolic and proceed with the right branch of the flow chart after decision D2.

 Consequently, we need to evaluate the linearity of Eq. \ref{eq:vof-advection} for process P4 as a next step.
-As the terms including the differential operators are linear and there is no right hand side, it may be classified in a straightforward manner to be linear.
-Due its linearity, the most efficient choice for the remaining configurations turns out to be the Discontinuous Galerkin method as well.
+As the terms including the differential operators are linear and there is no right-hand side, it may be classified straightforwardly to be linear.
+Due to its linearity, the most efficient choice for the remaining configurations turns out to be the Discontinuous Galerkin method as well.
 As stated previously, the original two-equation system only consists of one PDE, and thus we conclude the decision process here, as all fields governed by a PDE have been assigned (decision D5).